jean-merelis/angular-components/projects/merelis/angular/README.md

 ## Typeahead Functionality with TypeaheadDataSource

-The `MerSelectComponent` supports typeahead functionality, allowing you to search for options as you type.
+The `MerSelect` supports typeahead functionality, allowing you to search for options as you type.
 The library provides a generic `TypeaheadDataSource` implementation that handles common typeahead requirements including search request cancellation, loading states, and result management.

 ### TypeaheadSearchService Interface